layniecalderwood/coryrhunter.com/index.md

 **Associate of Mathematics**

-*Utah Valley University, Orem, UT* ∙ August 2015-May 2016
+*Utah Valley University, Orem, UT* ∙ August 2015 - May 2016

 ---